danieljharvey/website-face/posts/2022-03-06-typechecking-pt1.markdown

 ping with the actual truth, fact fans).
 This kind of type system is the kind you'll find under OCaml, Elm, Haskell and Purescript, although each language has their own variations (and in the case of Haskell, a terrifying number of extensions to it).

-## Stages of typechecking

-The system we'll be looking at today uses three stages called `Elaboration`, `Unificiation` and `Substitution`.
-Many explanations of HM combine all these into one big stage, which is simpler in some ways, but more difficult once things get spicy.
-I hope these stages become apparently as we work through the example, but these stages basically mean:

-### Elaboration

-Here go through the expression we'd like to typecheck, marking each part of the AST with the thing we think it is (and if we don't know, we sort of guess).
-We'll also produce a set of constraints about the types we've worked out (a constraint is something like "I don't know `a` or `b` are but I know they're the same thing")

-### Unification

-Here we go through all of the constraints and "solve" them by smashing them together and seeing what we learn.
-For instance, if we have the constraint "`a` and `Boolean` are the same" then we have learned "wherever we see `a` we should change it for a `Boolean`.
-However if we have the constraint "`Integer` and `Boolean` are the same" then we have learned that the expression is invalid and we should show the user a type error.
-The outcome of unification is either a type error or a set of substitutions, such as "replace all `c` values with `String`".

-### Substitution

-Assuming we had no type errors in the previous step, then subsitution is the process of taking all the things we have learned and applying them to both to expression and to the other substitutions.
-For example, if we have learned "`a` is an `Integer`" then we can change any `a` values in our expression to `Integer`, and also change the substitution "`c` is a pair of `a` and `b`" into "`c` is a pair of `Integer` and `b`".

--- Note: I've said "AST" - this means Abstract Syntax Tree - it's code, represented as a data structure.
-This will hopefully make sense in due course.

 ## A working example

 We're going to start by typechecking the simplest stuff, and then build up features as we go.
+There are three stages to our algorithm, `Elaboration`, `Unification` and `Substitution`.
+We'll introduce them as we need them.

+> __Elaboration__
+>
+> Here go through the expression we'd like to typecheck, marking each
+>   part of the AST with the thing we think it is (and if we don't know, we sort of guess).
+We'll also produce
+> a set of constraints about the types we've worked out (a constraint is
+> something like __"I don't know `a` or `b` are but I know they're the same
+> thing"__)

 ### Literals